 I spotted a very tall crane on August 17, 2018.
 It placed big boulders onto the seaside below the endangered coastal road.
 They came from a huge truck that was parked on an empty terrain beside a little chapel by the main road.
 This is the subtropical garden access point to Calle Tegueste opposite Loro Park.

 By the way, this enclave of the fishing folk at the end of Playa Jardin was still called Maria Jimenez in 1905.
 Then, it only had five houses by a sand road outside Calle Tegueste near today's church of Paroquia Santa Rita.
-In those days, all terrain from the gorge San Felipe inluding today's Loro Park as far as the Burgado opposite Hotel Maritim still belonged to Los Realejos.
+In those days, all terrain from the gorge San Felipe including today's Loro Park as far as the Burgado opposite Hotel Maritim still belonged to Los Realejos.
 No Spanish law of the coast (Ley de la Costa) existed.
 The latter forbids all structures within 30 meters from the seashore.

-The hostel is at about midway at number
+One of very few of Tenerife hostels is at about midway at number

 The Punta Brava residents are also in total agreement when their interests, such as safety are at stake.